cmartinezal/Basic-REST-API/README.md

 ![Diagrama sin título drawio](https://user-images.githubusercontent.com/84383847/215024085-cb5886c2-fb97-4d9b-8f63-7620999e374a.png)

 - **1. Controller:** Handles the requests and responses for our endpoints.
-- **2. Service Layer:** Defines business logic and exports the method that are used by the controller.
+- **2. Service Layer:** Defines business logic and exports the methods that are used by the controller.
 - **3. Data Access Layer:** This is the layer that interacts with the Database or in our case the local JSON file that mimics our Database.